jasonmpittman/notery/README.md

     If you don't care about `venv`, you can skip this step.

 3. Define account credentials in credentials.json
 Create a json file and add the following.
-Note: I would use an app password and not your actual account password.
+Note: I would use an app password and not your Google account password.
 You can set this up using the [Google procedure](https://myaccount.google.com/apppasswords)

-<--I finally found a way to make persisent the authentication.
-You have to activate the 2 factor authentication in your Google account and then you have to create an application password for gkeepapi from: -->
+You have to activate the 2 factor authentication in your Google account and then you have to create an application password for gkeepapi.
+That's the password you use instead of your Google account password.

 Then you have to use the application password instead your usual password in keep.login function (the username is the same).).